RL10N/msgtools/README.md

 To begin *localization* (l10n) of messages, a package developer simply needs to (1) write translations for these messages using a standardized file format and (2) install the translations into their package.
 Localization traditionally requires the manual creation of a `.pot` ("portable object template") file using the `xgettext` command line utility and the generation of language-specific .po ("portable object") translation files that specify the translation of each message string into the target language.

-The .pot/.po file format is fairly straight forward, simply containing a series of messages and their translations, plus some metadata:
+The .pot/.po file format is fairly straightforward, simply containing a series of messages and their translations, plus some metadata:

 ```
 #: lib/error.c:116